nus-cs2103/website-base/admin/ip-overview.md

 * Git and GitHub
 * Code quality

 All skills you will learn in the iP will be useful in the team project (tP).
-Furthermore, some of the code you will write in iP can be adapted for the tP.
+Furthermore, some of the iP code can be adapted for the tP.

 The iP is based on the generic project called [_Project Duke_](../se-book-adapted/projectDuke/index.html), the overview of which is given below.